 Ballast Pump Impellers- The pumps that fill and drain the ballast system use an impeller.
 Your Supra ballast impeller uses the latest polymer technology in an effort to have the longest service life possible.
 The impellers are a wear item and different use patterns, water types, debris, etc. can greatly affect the service length of the impeller.
 As the impellers wear, the amount of water that is pumped into and out of the ballast system is reduced.
 The Vision System does have provision for adjusting fill and empty times to accommodate decreased efficiency due to impeller wear or changing to difference sized bags (See Vision Dash "System Settings" For more info).
 Running the pumps without water will greatly accelerate the wear and prolonged running of the pumps without water will damage the impeller to the point that they will require immediate replacement.
 Note: Impellers are a wear item and not covered by warranty.
-Ballast System Utilities- It is not recommended to change any of the ballast configuration that are found under the" Utilities" menu on the Vision Dash unless specifically directed to do so by your Authorized Supra dealer.
+Ballast System Utilities- It is not recommended to change any of the ballast configuration that are found under the "Utilities" menu on the Vision Dash unless specifically directed to do so by your Authorized Supra dealer.
 Changing these values may negatively affect the ballast system or may make the system fail to work all together.

-Problem Possible Cause Action Correction Pump will not turn on Ballast power wires not connected to battery Check ballast power wires at battery Connect power wires to battery Pump will not turn on Ballast breaker is tripped Check 60 amp ballast breaker at the battery Reset ballast breaker at battery Pump will not turn on System needs reset Check power to all areas Turn power off to the system at the breaker and then back on and retry Pump turns on, but does not pump water Pump not priming (1) Water intake ball valves are not open (1) Open ball valves (2) Kink in hose (2) Check hoses for kinks and straighten as needed (3) Check hose connections and tighten if loose.
+2015 Ballast Trouble Shooting Guide Problem Possible Cause Action Correction Pump will not turn on Ballast power wires not connected to battery Check ballast power wires at battery Connect power wires to battery Pump will not turn on Ballast breaker is tripped Check 60 amp ballast breaker at the battery Reset ballast breaker at battery Pump will not turn on System needs reset Check power to all areas Turn power off to the system at the breaker and then back on and retry Pump turns on, but does not pump water Pump not priming (1) Water intake ball valves are not open (1) Open ball valves (2) Kink in hose (2) Check hoses for kinks and straighten as needed (3) Check hose connections and tighten if loose.
 (4) Replace Impeller

-2014 Supra Ballast Fill Times

-Boat Model Front Ballast Rear Ballast Time

-SC- Standard 4.5 minutes 2.5 minutes

-SC-Optional Flex 10.5 minutes 6 minutes

-SA-Standard 4.5 minutes 2.5 minutes

-SA-Optional Flex 10.5 minutes 6 minutes

-Sunsport 242 4 minutes 6 minutes

-Launch 242 8.5 minutes 6 minutes
+2016 Supra Ballast Fill Times Boat Model Front Ballast Rear Ballast Time SC- w/Standard Flex 11.0 minutes 10.5 minutes SA - w/Standard Flex 11.0 minutes 10.5 minutes SG- w/Standard Flex 13.0 minutes 11.5 minutes SE - w/Standard Flex 13.0 minutes 11.5 minutes